edyu23/UFOS/README.md

 ![This is an image](https://github.com/edyu23/UFOS/blob/d574ae434e924a14720c7fb552cd11158847d3d3/Images/CA_US_Search.png)

 ### **Summary**
 Taking a look at our webpage, one major drawback is that the search function can only return exact matches so partial searches won't generate any results.
+Everything is also case-sensitive.
 I would recommend implementing something in Javascript to address user searches and search results.

 I took it upon myself to add a clear filters button to make the webpage more interactive as seen in the image above.